 Charles H. Lemmerman, CKD

-Representing Wood-Mode as Sales Vice President, Charles H. Lemmerman, CKD, was one of the first and strongest manufacturer supporters of AIKD and of everything the Association was trying to do for dealers.
+Representing Wood-Mode as Sales Vice President, Charles H. Lemmerman was one of the first and strongest manufacturer supporters of AIKD and of everything the Association was trying to do for dealers.
 He was tireless in his efforts to help dealers and became one of the industry’s most trusted leaders.

 As Consumer Editor for Building Supply Home Centers magazine, Maxine Livingston has consistently promoted kitchen and bath products as marketable and profitable to this important distribution channel.
 Her enthusiasm and energy are legendary, and she still attends every show to deliver complete reports to her readers.